igotgit/paperless-ngx/docs/configuration.md

 `PAPERLESS_STATIC_URL=<path>`

 : Override the STATIC_URL here.
-Unless you're hosting Paperless off a subdomain like /paperless/, you probably don't need to change this.
+Unless you're hosting Paperless off a suburl like /paperless/, you probably don't need to change this.
 If you do change it, be sure to include the trailing slash.

     Defaults to "/static/".